babygrandad/authentication-application/README.md

     - The pages will look like this.
     ![image](/images/Project%20images/Delete%20Books.png)
     - Before deleting a record you will see a warning message.
 Remember there is no way to recover information once it has been deleted.
 So be make sure you are deleting the right record.
-    - once you have deleted a book you will see this message "Record succefully deleted".
+    - once you have deleted a book you will see this message "Record permanantly deleted".
     ![image](/images/Project%20images/edited/successful%20delete.png)
     - You can can now press the back button to return to the dashboard.